dnnguyen99/blog/_posts/2023-06-15-clinical-trial-status.md

 LSTM Results
 The model has 71.21% accuracy and an AUC score of 0.7119.
 This is an improvement from our random forest model.
 Having an AUC of 0.7 or above indicates that the model’s performance is good, and it has a moderate ability to distinguish between terminated and completed trials.
 One way that could further improve the model’s performance is to consider pre-trained word embeddings generated from large-scale health records or medical articles.
 Since we trained our embeddings using only the criteria of our trials,

 "The model demonstrates a notable performance with 71.21% accuracy and an AUC score of 0.7119, surpassing our random forest model.
 An AUC value of 0.7 or higher signifies the model's good performance and its moderate capability to differentiate between terminated and completed trials.
 To further enhance the model's performance, one promising approach is to incorporate pre-trained word embeddings derived from extensive health records or medical articles.
 Our current embeddings were trained solely on the criteria of our trials, which might not capture relationships between rare medical terms or nuanced concepts.
-By using embeddings from a broader medical context ([like this](https://github.com/ncbi-nlp/BioSentVec#biowordvec)), the model could potentially gain a deeper understanding of the medical domain, leading to a more accurate classification of trial outcomes.
+By using embeddings from a broader medical context ([such as this](https://github.com/ncbi-nlp/BioSentVec#biowordvec)), the model could potentially gain a deeper understanding of the medical domain, leading to a more accurate classification of trial outcomes.